-We are helping Chelsea, MA home, condominium, and business owners with storm, flooding, and wind damage insurance claims in the following neighborhoods:
+We are helping Chelsea MA home, condominium, and business owners with winter storm, ice dam, water pipe bursts damage insurance claims in the following neighborhoods:

 Global Patriot Adjusters is a public insurance adjusting company built with the mindset of bringing every dollar deserved to clients from an insurance claim.
 We maintain the best reputation in the public adjuster business because we take every claim as a project with personal ownership and accountability.

 Please call Marc Lancaric at 508-280-6499 with any questions about our MA insurance adjusting services.

 For a FREE CLAIMS EVALUATION for your home, condominium, or business, please fill out the Contact Us form.

 “My team is here to help you get the most money for your insurance claims.
 We work for you!” — Marc Lancaric

 About Chelsea, MA

 Chelsea is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 39,699 people and eight constituent neighborhoods, Chelsea is the 44th largest community in Massachusetts.
 Much of the housing stock in Chelsea was built prior to World War II, making it one of the older and more historic cities in the country.

 Chelsea History, 1873 — "Chelsea is a a beautiful and rapidly-increasing city in the northerly part of Suffolk County, inhabited by merchants and mechanics who do business, to a great extent, in Boston.
 The distance from State Street, being only about four miles, can be traversed by steam and horse cars, or ferry-boat, in from twenty to thirty minutes.